-24. Data exchanges between customs administrations and between importers and exporters are essential for fast clearance and effective risk management.
-The Uzbekistan Customs had proposed to establish an electronic platform for data exchange among the participating countries, and the drafting of an agreement to provide the legal basis for the initiative.
-While the technical proposal was broadly endorsed by the participating countries, suggestions were made to clearly define the trade facilitation objective of the proposal and the scope of data-exchange requirements for facilitating trade clearance.
-Kyrgyz and Uzbekistan Customs proposed to pilot-test the initiative.
-A seminar on WCO's Framework of Standards and Common Data Model will be held in 2006 in the PRC to support the initiative.
+- 22. Data exchanges between customs administrations and between importers and exporters are essential for fast clearance and effective risk management.
+Uzbekistan Customs had proposed to establish an electronic platform for data exchange among the participating countries, and the drafting of an agreement to provide the legal basis for the initiative.
+While the technical proposal was broadly endorsed by the member countries, suggestions were made to clearly define the trade facilitation objective of the proposal and the scope of data-exchange requirements for facilitating trade clearance.
+Kyrgyz and Uzbekistan Customs proposed to pilot-test the initiative. - 23.
+The July Urumqi Seminar included a detailed presentation of the WCO Customs Data Model and Unique Consignment Reference (UCR).
+The Customs Data Model aims to standardize, harmonize and reduce customs data requirement by defining a maximum set of data for the accomplishment of export and import formalities.
+The UCR is a numbering system to be used by the different parties involved in the entire supply chain.
+CAREC members were encouraged to take into account WCO tools in developing systems for data exchanges.